 What are tool belts made of?

 Tool belts are often constructed from different types of materials.
 Among the most popular materials made in constructing the tool belts are different kinds of leather, synthetic fabric, nylon, and suede.
-The most preferred one, though, is leather because of its guaranteed durability.
+The most preferred one, though, is leather because of its guaranteed durability and good customer reviews.

 Tool belt vs. tool pouch: What is the difference?